ohsu-comp-bio/idp-backups/README.md

 psql -h $PGHOST -U $PGUSER -f "$DB_DUMP_DIR/${DEPLOYMENT}_globals.sql"
 ```

-### Drop and Recreate Databases
+### Create New Databases

-Ensure that old databases are dropped, and fresh databases are created:
+Ensure that the new databases are created:

 ```sh
 SERVICES=(